 - Windows 10 privacy guide: How to take control (ZDNet)

-What are the benefits and drawbacks based on Windows 10 S running a Snapdragon processor?
+What are the benefits and drawbacks of running Windows 10 in S mode with a Snapdragon processor?

-Microsoft Windows 10 S hardware using a Qualcomm Snapdragon processor can take advantage of the benefits associated with a mobile device.
-The key benefits of a mobile device include:
+Microsoft Windows 10 in S mode supports Qualcomm Snapdragon processors, allowing it to take advantage of the benefits associated with a mobile device.
+Per Microsoft, the key benefits of Windows 10 in S mode on a mobile device include:

 - Always connected: Because Snapdragon devices often have a cellular data connection, they are always connected to the internet--at least when there is an available cellular signal.
 Just like a mobile smartphone, such devices will use Wi-Fi when possible and then automatically switch to cellular when necessary.
 Either way, these devices remain connected.